maksymkapitaniuk/vehicle-platform/user-service/README.md

 ## Docker

-The service Dockerfile exposes port `3000`.
-Pass the variables from `.env` when starting the container, and make sure PostgreSQL is reachable from the container through `DATABASE_URL`.
+The Dockerfile exposes port `3000`.
+Pass variables from `.env` when starting the container, and make sure PostgreSQL, Redis, and RabbitMQ are reachable from the container.
+PostgreSQL is not provisioned by the repository's Compose file.

-## Related Component
+## Related Documentation

-By default, the frontend connects to this service through `http://localhost:3000`.
-See the [frontend README](../frontend/README.md).
+- [Project README](../README.md) - complete architecture and local/Compose setup;
+- [Frontend README](../frontend/README.md) - client routes and API configuration;
+- [Vehicle service README](../vehicle-service/README.md) - vehicle API and RabbitMQ consumer.